asyrul21/GloveAPI/README.md

 # Glove API
-Proveides an API endpoint for users to convert words into vectors.
+Provides an API endpoint for users to convert words into vectors.